inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 him to do so.
 "No, no," he said: "if I did, where should I have to spend my evenings?"
 		-- Chamfort
-When you are at Rome live in the Roman style; when you are elsewhere live as they live elsewhere.
+When you  at Rome live in the Roman style; when you  elsewhere live as they live elsewhere.
 		-- St. Ambrose
-Feeling amorous, she looked under the sheets and cried, "Oh, no, it's Microsoft!"
+Feeling amorous, she looked under the sheets and , "Oh, no, it's Microsoft!"
 If you stick a stock of liquor in your locker,
 It is slick to stick a lock upon your stock.